 The number of people you invite should also be at the forefront of your mind.
 Can your venue cope with the number of guests you want to attend?
 How much will it cost you per head?
 The more people you invite, the more expensive booking your venue will likely be.

-If you have your heart set on an outdoor wedding venue, then keep the seasons in mind.
-Even summer weddings don’t bring guaranteed sunshine, so we would always recommend choosing a venue that can offer you a back up plan.
-Rain on your wedding day needn’t be a disaster (in fact, you can get some pretty stunning photos!), but it will be if there’s no plan B.
+If you have your heart set on an outdoor wedding, then keep the seasons in mind on the hunt to find your venue.
+Even summer weddings don’t bring guaranteed sunshine, so we would always recommend choosing a venue that can offer you a backup plan.
+Rain on your wedding day needn’t be a disaster.
+In fact, you can get some pretty stunning photos.
+However, having a Plan B is always a good idea.

 Seasons will also bring different price tags from many venues.
 Peak wedding season runs through spring, summer and even early autumn in some cases.
 Booking these dates will mean paying a premium, so try the shoulder months like October or March to make your money go further.